jjcss/Networking-Workshop/README.md

 ## Coming Here after the workshop

 Any links you will find below.
+And, a bulk of all links and information will be found in the presentation link.

 ## Resources from the Workshop